bazjo/radiosonde_hardware/README.md

 * Measurement of the temperature of the module using a PT1000 as a feedback variable for controlling the module heating.
 * Module heating via a thick film resistor.
 During flight, the module is kept 5 K above ambient to prevent condensation.
 During the preflight check it is heated to remove impurities and to perform a zero humidity check.
 There is no on-site calibration in the Ground Check Device for temperature.

-In addition, two reference resistors `R208` and `R209`, one reference capacitor `C209`, five heating resistors `R201-205` and the MOSFETs `Q203-204,` required to control these resistors, as well as an unidentified component `R209`, which could be a thermistor, are available on an area delimited by milled slots from the rest of the printed circuit board.
+In addition, two reference resistors `R208` and `R209`, one reference capacitor `C209`, five heating resistors `R201-205` and the MOSFETs `Q203-204,` required to control these resistors, as well as an thermistor `R209`, are available on an area delimited by milled slots from the rest of the printed circuit board.
 No heating of the references could be observed in tests at room temperature.

 ## Circuit topology
 Electrically seen, the frontend consists of two ring oscillators for temperature and humidity, whose frequency is varied by variable impedances (e.g. the sensors) inserted into the feedback path with the help of analog switches.